oracle/vagrant-projects/OLCNE/README.md

 - `kubectl get nodes`
 - `kubectl get pods --namespace=kube-system`

+## Accessing the Kubernetes Dashboard

+By default, the Kubernetes Dashboord does not allow non-HTTPS connections from any source except `localhost`/`127.0.0.1`.
+If you want to be able to connect to the Dashboard from a browser on your Vagrant host, you will need to set `BIND_PROXY` to `true` in your `.env.local` file.

+To access the Kubernetes Dashboard, remember to use `localhost` or `127.0.0.1` in the URL, i.e. <http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/>.

 ## About the Vagrantfile

 The VMs communicate via a private network: